Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Introduction

 \section{Introduction}

 Adolescence is a critical developmental period for cultivating identity and independence~\cite{erikson1968identity}, characterized by increased autonomy from caregivers~\cite{steinberg1986vicissitudes}, deeper immersion in peer relationships~\cite{steinberg1986vicissitudes,brown2009peer}, and more sophisticated self-reflection~\cite{blakemore2014adolescence}.
 For autistic adolescents\footnote{In this work, we use identity-first language (\eg{}, autistic adolescent) rather than person-first language (\eg{}, adolescent with autism), considering the preferences of autistic individuals~\cite{Lorcan2016} and recent academic trends~\cite{Brian2002}.}, however, this period presents an additional set of cognitive, emotional, and communicative challenges~\cite{masoomi2025emotion}.
 Navigating heightened social risks such as peer conflict and bullying~\cite{sterzing2012bullying,donno2010social}, they often struggle to convey these experiences to their parents~\cite{kerr2000parents}.
 This challenge arises from the substantial cognitive demands of narrative construction---the process of translating complex daily events into a coherent verbal story~\cite{losh2003narrative,capps2000frog}.
-This task is particularly taxing for autistic adolescents, as it depends heavily on verbal articulation, which often contrasts with their strengths in visual information processing~\cite{quill1997instructional,rao2006learning}.
+Even HFA (High-Functioning Autism) adolescents with verbal abilities---those who can express their thoughts and understand others' speech---experience these difficulties, as the challenge lies not in basic language production, but in the cognitive process of selecting, sequencing, and structuring information for a listener~\cite{hill2004executive,happe2006weak}.
 Consequently, parents face a persistent dilemma: Fostering their child's increasing autonomy while simultaneously safeguarding them from harm~\cite{smetana1994adolescents}.
 Lacking reliable communication regarding daily events and associated social and emotional responses, caregivers often rely on fragmented or ambiguous self-reports, which complicate both understanding and timely intervention~\cite{norbury2003narrative}.